vphoebe/strongly-typed/README.md

 a type chart and calculator for a kids jrpg

+- enter the pokemon you're fighting and see dual-type calculations
+- accounts for type changes across generations, and abilities that nullify types (like levitate)
-uses static data from [PokeAPI](https://github.com/PokeAPI/pokeapi)
+- uses static data fetched from the lovingly maintained [PokeAPI](https://github.com/PokeAPI/pokeapi)